macpuffin/nebl-tipbot/commands.md

 ​
 ###### withdraw
 ​
-` tipbot withdraw <address> <amount> ` This command will withdraw the specified amount of NEBL from your bot wallet to the specified destination address.
+` tipbot withdraw <address> <amount> ` This command will withdraw the specified amount of PFN from your bot wallet to the specified destination address.
 Note: no brackets ‘<>’ around address or amount
 ​
 ###### price
 ​
-` tipbot price ` This command gives you the current NEBL price (BTC and $) ​
+` tipbot price ` This command gives you the current PFN price (BTC and $)as they are available ​
 ###### chart
 ​
-` tipbot chart ` This command will lead you to Bittrex BTC-NEBL market chart ​
+` tipbot chart ` This command will lead you to BTC-PFN market charts as they are available ​
 ######  leaderboard
 ​
-` tipbot leaderboard ` This command will show you the highscore's for the sum amount of NEBL tipped from each user, who has particpated in tipping.
+` tipbot leaderboard ` This command will show you the highscore's for the sum amount of PFN tipped from each user, who has particpated in tipping.
 ​
 ###### about
 ​